Our Delivery System

 Hindawi Journal of Ophthalmology Volume 2020, Article ID 5085180, Incidence and Risk Factors of Iatrogenic Retinal Breaks 20-Gauge versus 25-Gauge Vitrectomy for Idiopathic Macular Hole Repair.

-We discover, develop and deliver innovative medicines to preserve people’s sight and fight the devastating impact of blindness around the world.
+We are discovering and developing innovative medicines to preserve people’s sight and fight the devastating impact of blindness around the world.
 Our ultimate goal for our patients is – Vision For Life.

 Orbit, Orbit SDS and the Orbit logos are trademarks of Gyroscope Therapeutics Limited.